Rusti-X/rgrep/README.md

 # RGREP

-*Minimalistic fork of GREP (earch globally for lines matching the regular expression, and print them) utility, by written on Rust*
+*Minimalistic fork of GREP (search globally for lines matching the regular expression, and print them) utility, by written on Rust*

 Dependencies